trungnguyencs/MultiView-Stereo/README.md

    the resultant depth image.

 ## Files
-1. CE264MultiviewStereo             : parent directory
+1. MultiviewStereo             : parent directory
 2. CalibImages                      : Consist of 10 images of chessboard taken at different angles to determine intrinsic camera matrix.
 3. StereoImages                     : Two images depicting situation as if taken by left and right camera to introduce paralax.